 This leasehold apartment is being offered with ownership of the freehold of the building.

 The property is set in the heart of old Padstow with its picturesque bustling harbour, shops, restaurants and pubs.
-It is an increasingly fashionable fishing village made famous by the celebrity chef, Rick Stein.
+It is an increasingly fashionable charming fishing village made famous by the celebrity chef, Rick Stein.
 It sits in an inlet on the west side of the Camel Estuary, opposite Rock and protected from the prevailing winds off the Atlantic Ocean.

 The town offers a good range of amenities, as does nearby Wadebridge, around eight miles by car or five miles via the Camel Trail footpath and cycle way which follows the river.
 Other superb walks include the Saints Way from Padstow to Fowey and the Coastal Footpath.